fabd/kanji-koohii/src/apps/koohii/modules/about/templates/learnmore.md

 </div>

-### Rating Flashcards
+### Rating Flashcards {#rating-flashcards}

-* **No** : send card back to the restudy pile.
+* <span markdown="true"><div class="uiIBtn uiIBtnDefault uiIBtnRed uiFcBtnAN"><span>No</span></div></span> : send card back to the restudy pile.
+You can work through your failed kanji later by using the [restudy feature](#restudy-list).
+Or, you can also directly review the Restudy pile at a later time, by clicking the red button in the [Restudy List](/study/failedlist).

+* <span markdown="true"><div class="uiIBtn uiIBtnDefault uiFcBtnAG"><span>Again</span></div></span> : moves the card to the end of the review pile, and lets you repeat it _in the same review session_.
+Use _Again_ rating the same way you would use No : you were not able to recall the kanji.
+However instead of sending the card to the Restudy pile, you will review it again at the end of this session.

+  The result is the same as answering No, followed by Hard/Yes/Easy : the card will be "reset" to the 1+ review box with 1-6 days interval depending if you used Hard, Yes or Easy.

+  If there are any cards you rated _Again_ that are left in the pile, and you End the review prematurely (End button) these cards will go to the Restudy pile (rated as a No).

+  _Again_ is best used as a kind of **learning stage** when you are reviewing the New or Restudy piles, effectively allowing you to repeat initial reviews as many times as you want while tweaking your kanji story/mnemonic.

+  Keep in mind using _Again_ a lot, even for new cards, can make your reviews feel very long!
+Try to use **the Hard rating** with New & Restudy cards for a fixed 1 day interval without increasing the length of your review, and be careful of over-using rote  memorization as that defeats the purpose of the RTK method.

-* **Hard** : demotes a card to a lower pile.
+* <span markdown="true"><div class="uiIBtn uiIBtnDefault uiIBtnOrange"><span>Hard</span></div></span> : demotes a card to a lower pile.
 The next review is scheduled at a lower interval according to the scheduling (see below).

   The "Hard" answer is very useful if you prefer not to use the Study page > Relearn > Review cycle.
 Even when your story is not effective, you can edit it from the Review page (shortcut <kbd>S</kbd>), and answer "Hard".
 That way you never have to deal with the restudy pile.

   Cards that are in box 2 (one review) and rated "Hard" stay in box 2, but they always come for review the next day (instead of using the default of ~3 days).

-* **Yes** : this is the recommended rating for new cards, using the default interval.
+* <span markdown="true"><div class="uiIBtn uiIBtnDefault uiFcBtnAY"><span>Yes</span></div></span> : this is the recommended rating for new cards, using the default interval.

-* **Easy** : rating a card "Easy" increases the interval by 50% compared to the "Yes" answer.
+* <span markdown="true"><div class="uiIBtn uiIBtnDefault uiFcBtnAE"><span>Easy</span></div></span> : rating a card "Easy" increases the interval by 50% compared to the "Yes" answer.
 This is best used on cards that you have reviewed a few times.
 Use "Easy" whenever you can to reduce the amount of due cards over time.

 **When a card is not answered correctly it will move back to the first compartment!** This is why you can gauge your current level of knowledge just by looking at the count of cards in each compartment : cards in the last compartment have not only been tested four times or more, they also have passed the test at least four times _in a row_.
 Thus, the cards in the last compartments correspond to the kanji you know best.